Demonese/Visual-Studio-Common-CXX-Property-Files/README.md

 Ensure all source files are parsed in UTF-8 encoding and string literals are compiled into binaries in UTF-8.

 Reference: [`/utf-8` (Set source and execution character sets to UTF-8)](https://learn.microsoft.com/en-us/cpp/build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8?view=msvc-170)

+### universal-build-output.props

+By default, projects created by Visual Studio, build intermediate directories under the project directory, and build output directories are under the solution directory.
+This default value is not optimal.

+The following directory structure is more reasonable:

+* example-solution-directory
+    * build
+        * Debug
+            * objects
+                * intermediate files...
+            * foo.exe
+            * foo.pdb
+            * bar.dll
+            * bar.lib
+            * bar.pdb
+            * other files...
+        * Release
+            * objects
+                * intermediate files...
+            * foo.exe
+            * bar.dll
+            * bar.lib
+            * other files...
+        * other configurations...
+    * other directories...
+    * example-solution.sln
+    * other files...